bartosz-stafiej/log_parser/README.md

 - The list of webpages with the most page views.
 - The list of webpages with the most unique page views.

+## How the Script Works

+When running the script, several validations are performed on the log file to ensure proper functionality:

+1. **File Existence**: The script checks if the provided file exists.
+If the file is not found, an error message will be displayed.
+2. **File Size**: The file must not exceed 1 GB.
+If the file is larger than 1 GB, the script will terminate and display an appropriate error message.
+3. **Non-Empty File**: The file must not be empty.
+If an empty file is provided, an error message will be shown, and the script will not proceed.

+If all validations pass, the script proceeds to parse the log file, extract the necessary data, and display the lists of pages with the most views and unique views.

 ## Running Tests
 This project follows Test-Driven Development (TDD) principles, and the solution is thoroughly tested.
 To run the tests, use: